pse-ecn/pose-sensitive-embedding/README.md

 To be able to use the dataset readers, simply extract the datasets downloaded from their project websites into an empty folder.

 #### Supported Datasets
 We currently support `duke`, `market1501` and `mars`.
 Although there are some other readers provided, we cannot give guarantees for them.
-To see the names used for training these datasets, have a look at the [DatasetFactory.py class]() TODO add link.
+To see the names used for training these datasets, have a look at the [DatasetFactory.py class](https://github.com/pse-ecn/pose-sensitive-embedding/blob/master/datasets/DatasetFactory.py).

 #### Supported Network Architectures
-To see the supported network's and their names, best have a look at the [nets_factory.py script]() TODO link.
+To see the supported network's and their names, best have a look at the [nets_factory.py script](https://github.com/pse-ecn/pose-sensitive-embedding/blob/master/nets/nets_factory.py).
 Please note that the Tensorflow Models framework refers to the Resnet-50 network as `resnet_v1_50`.
 For the sake of compatibility, we did not change that.

 #### Training a Resnet-50 Baseline on Market1501